Peculiar velocity measurement in a clumpy universe: Luminosity distance

-Figure \ref{2plot} shows the computed peculiar velocity versus redshift for SNe Ia from Union 2 catalog.
-The lensing effect is neglected and the velocities are computed from relations (\ref{muzkv}), (\ref{kappav}) and (\ref{zp}).
+Figure \ref{2plot} shows the absolute value of the computed (radial) peculiar velocity versus redshift for SNe Ia from Union 2 catalog.
+We have ignored any probable lensing effect.
+The velocities are hence computed from relations (\ref{muzkv}), (\ref{kappav}) and (\ref{zp}).
 As can be illustrated, the velocities are $\sim$ 1000 km/s for $z<0.15$ and then increase dramatically with $z$ for higher redshifts.
-Unfortunately, based on the current precision of the luminosity measurement of SNe Ia, we can not assign the observed velocity excess to the lensing effect confidently.
-Figure \ref{vpunc} shows the peculiar velocities produced by the uncertainties (error bars) of the observed distance moduli.
-This means in relation (\ref{muzkv}), we replaced $\Delta\mu(z)$ by the error bar of the SN distance modului and computed the corresponding peculiar velocity.
+Figure \ref{vpunc} shows the peculiar velocities produced by the uncertainties of the observed distance moduli for Union 2 catalog.
+This is done by replacing $\Delta\mu(z)$ in relation (\ref{muzkv}) by the uncertainties on the SNe distance moduli and computing the corresponding velocity for each SN.
+In both figures, each grey box represents a SN Ia.
+Black circles show the averaged velocities in redshift bin of 0.01.
+The error bars correspond to one sigma scatter per bin.
+We should mention that the number of SNe Ia per bin decreases by redshift.
 As can be seen, both figures \ref{2plot} and \ref{vpunc} show the same trends.
 This is equivalent to say that the uncertainties on SNe Ia luminosity are still large-enough that the deviations from the background ($\Lambda$CDM) model are not statistically significant.
+This fact prevents us from attributing the velocity excess at higher redshifts to the lensing effect.
 Furthermore, even for $z < $0.15, the velocities produced by pure uncertainties on the observed distance moduli are larger than the one produced by $\Delta\mu(z)$.
-This shows that our peculiar velocity measurements are not sufficiently precise due to, once again, the large uncertainties on SNe Ia luminosity measurement.
+This shows that the peculiar velocity measurements are not sufficiently precise due to, once again, the large uncertainties on SNe Ia luminosity measurement.